BaraahAbusara/data-structures-and-algorithms/linked-list/linked-list.md

 - [x] insertAfter: add a newValue after a value.
 - [x] DeleteValue: deletes a value from the linked list.
 - [x] kthFromEnd: returns the value of the kth element from the tail of the linkedList.
+- [x] linkedListZip: takes two linkedLists and returns a merged linkedList of merging them in a Zipped order as a->b->a->b.